 Bells Asbestos Mines Lawsuits

-In 1998, the Federal Mogul Corporation, based out of the United States, purchased Turner & Newall, including all of its subsidiaries.
-Yet, since there were still thousands of pending claims against Turner & Newall, the Federal Mogul Corporation filed for Chapter 11 bankruptcy in 2001.
+In 1998, the Federal Mogul Corporation purchased Turner & Newall, including all of its subsidiaries.
+Since there were still thousands of pending claims against Turner & Newall, the Federal Mogul Corporation filed for Chapter 11 bankruptcy in 2001.

 For more information on the differences between an expedited and an individual claim, refer to our article Mesothelioma Trust Funds.